GyanendroKh/MayekMapping/javascript/README.md

 # MayekMapping
-Utility Functions for managing Meitei Mayek Characters and mapping to E-pao Fonts.
+Utility Functions for managing Meitei Mayek Characters and mapping to E-pao or Ratha Fonts.

 ### Installation
 `$ yarn add @meiteimayek/mapping`